shaileshlal/CICYSiamese/README.md

 [here](https://arxiv.org/abs/0805.2875).

-A considerable amount of work has gone into using machine learning to predict the Hodge numbers of the CICY3 manifolds by `looking' at the configuration matrices, much as a ML algorithm can infer the value of a handwritten digit by looking at its picture.
+A considerable amount of work has gone into using machine learning to predict the Hodge numbers of the CICY3 manifolds by `looking' at the configuration matrices, much as ML can infer the value of a handwritten digit by looking at its picture.
 The state of the art is [here](https://arxiv.org/abs/2007.13379).

 Knowledge of this topological data is crucial to using these manifolds to build models of the four dimensional